tropicoo/hikvision-camera-bot/README.md

 ## Features

-1. Send full/resized pictures on request (NVR is supported).
+1. Send videos and full/resized pictures on request (NVR is supported).
-2. Auto-send pictures on **Motion**, **Line Crossing** and **Intrusion (Field) Detection**.
+2. Auto-send videos and pictures on **Motion**, **Line Crossing** and **Intrusion (Field) Detection**.
-3. Send so-called Telegram video-gifs on request and alert events from the previous paragraph.
-4. YouTube, Telegram, and Icecast direct or re-encoded livestreams.
+3. YouTube, Telegram, and Icecast direct or re-encoded livestreams.
-5. DVR to local storage with upload to Telegram group.
+4. DVR to local storage with upload to Telegram group.
-6. SRS re-stream server.
+5. SRS re-stream server with support of "rewound videos".
-7. Theoretically, Hikvision doorbells also should be supported, but I don't have one.
+6. Theoretically, Hikvision doorbells also should be supported.

+> Rewound video is a video that starts from the moment of the alert and goes back in time for a specified period.
+> It's useful when you want to see what happened before the alert or during manual request.
+> The bot will send a video with a specified rewind time in seconds.
+> Example: if a manual request or an alert was triggered at 12:00:00 and the rewind time is 10 seconds with a regular video of 15 seconds, the video will start at 11:59:50 and end at 12:00:15, totaling 25 seconds.

 ![frames](.assets/screenshot-1.png)